Skip to main content

 Consult Dr. Ash

 Nervous system regulation is the ability to move out of fight-or-flight or shutdown and back to a calm, engaged state.
-Tools like physiological sighs, cold exposure, gentle shaking, and co-regulation can shift your state in minutes and, with practice, expand long-term resilience.
+Tools like physiological sighs, cold exposure, gentle shaking, and co-regulation can change your state in minutes and, with practice, expand long-term resilience.

 TL;DR: Chronic stress and trauma do not just live in your head; they live in the body.
 When the nervous system is dysregulated, it can drive fatigue, digestive issues, and invisible anxiety.
 At Fishtown Medicine, we equip you with somatic tools to co-regulate your system and bring your body back to a state of safety and rest.